Phelix-hub/dsc-phase-4-group2-project/README.md

 ### Data preprocessing for Modelling
 Prior to modeling, a thorough assessment of data stationarity was conducted using the following methods:

-1. Dickey-Fuller Test: The Dickey-Fuller test will be employed to assess the stationarity of the data.
+1. Dickey-Fuller Test: The Dickey-Fuller test was employed to assess the stationarity of the data.
 This statistical test helps determine if a unit root is present in the series, which is indicative of non-stationarity.

-2. Rolling Mean Analysis: Additionally, a rolling mean analysis will be performed.
-This involves calculating the mean over a sliding window of observations.
+2. Rolling Mean Analysis: Additionally, a rolling mean analysis was performed.
+This involved calculating the mean over a sliding window of observations.
 Fluctuations in the rolling mean indicate non-stationarity.

-In cases where the data is identified as non-stationary, a differencing technique will be applied.
-Differencing involves computing the difference between consecutive observations.
+Further,  a differencing technique was applied to get rid of non-stationarity.
+Differencing involved computing the difference between consecutive observations.
 This process helps transform the data into a stationary form, enabling more accurate modeling and analysis.

 ***